liweyeh/click_view_prac/README.md

 Steps to start:

+-   Run npm install in both root and client directory
 -   In the root directory, run npm start to start the express server
 -   In the client directory, run npm start to start the UI